Affordable Golf Handicaps for All

 No!
 A handicap is typically not required to play golf in social tee times, however some private courses may require one.
 A handicap is required to play in competitions.

-The handicap records of all golfers can be viewed on www.golf.org.au.
-The system instantly links 400,000 Australian golf club members and 1,600 golf clubs.
-You can turn up at any golf club, verify your handicap and/or membership of another club, play your round and have your handicap updated automatically.
+The handicap records of all golfers can be viewed on www.golf.com.au The system instantly links 400,000 Australian golf club members and 1,600 golf clubs.
+You can turn up at any golf clubs, verify your handicap and/or membership of another club, play your round and have your handicap updated automatically.

 More information can be found here